-Bitcoin, Ether prices moving higher in early trading after plunge on Sunday
+Bitcoin, Ether prices higher after weekend plunge

-Most of the major coins plummeted 20% to 30% Sunday after Huobi announces a scaleback on some offerings
+China is stepping up a crackdown of Bitcoin and other digital currencies

 Bitcoin regained some footing early Monday morning, showing a nearly 4 percent gain after dropping 16% during the day on Sunday.